objectionary/eo-intellij-plugin/README.md

 In `src/main` you may find source code.

 In `main/antlr/org/antlr/jetbrains/eo/parser` you may find description of EO grammar.
-Generating of needed classes is possible in grammar file (right click --> generate ANTLR recognising)
+Generating of needed classes is possible in grammar file (right click --> generate ANTLR recognizer)

 `java/org/antlr/jetbrains/eo/parser` - auto-generated classes should be here.
-Create this folder
+Create this folder in IDEA

 All other folders and files in `java/org/antlr/jetbrains/eo` are not auto-generated.
 These files describe highlighting colors, extension of language and etc.
 Resources (icons and plugin.xml) are located in `src/resources`.